hayleymcilwrath/AAD118/README.md

 Dan Rubin was born in Miami Beach and is now living in London.
 Dan is a designer, photographer, and founder and creative director of Webgraph which is a multi-disciplinary studio based in the US.

 What interests me about Dan Rubin is he can take such focused and professional photos through only using his IPhone and different IPhone photo apps.
-This inspires me because not only can we try it ourselves but he shows videos on how to achieve the most from your iphone camera and different tips and tricks on exposure and lighting.
+This inspires me because not only can we try it ourselves but he shows videos on how to achieve the most from your iPhone camera and different tips and tricks on exposure and lighting.

-When I first seen Dan Rubins Photographs I didn't think they were took through an iphone camera as they have such focus and the way he captures the lightening makes his photographs unique and every one of them tells a story.
+When I first seen Dan Rubin’s Photographs I didn't think they were took through an iPhone camera as they have such focus and the way he captures the lightening makes his photographs unique and every one of them tells a story.

 ![screen shot 2015-02-04 at 17 36 08](https://cloud.githubusercontent.com/assets/8985471/6045758/8fac5ac4-ac94-11e4-86e0-63800d9caffb.png)